“In the short run, the stock market is a voting machine, in the long run, it is a weighing machine” –Benjamin Graham

 The graph relates that exact same ratio information for the stock market.
 During the bear markets of the ‘70s and early ‘80s, investors “voted” the price of net income down to 7–11 times net income.
 Contrarily, during the mania of the late ‘90s, the same investors “voted” their optimism in the market until it was valued at 25–30 times that same net income.
 Today, the stock market is valued at approximately its fifty year average.

 Will your profit grow?

 Now we move on to the scales.
-Considering the volatility of the above graph, you would expect the net income of America’s largest corporations to be quite unpredictable.
+Consider the volatility of the above graph.
+You would expect the net income of America’s largest corporations to be quite unpredictable.
 Actually, with a proper long term perspective, the earnings and dividends of the companies that make up the S&P 500 are reasonably stable.
 At right, we have displayed a graph of exactly that data for the past 50 plus years.

 So, why did the market go nowhere from 2000 to 2012?

 This is the second most interesting question today.
 In 2000, at the previous stock market high of 1,552, the earnings and dividends of the S&P 500 were $56 and $16.27 respectively.
 At the risk of being redundant, using the ratio price paid to net income or 1,552/56, investors paid $28 for $1 worth of earnings.
 Fast forward to 2012, earnings and dividends for the same S&P 500 were expected to be $105 and $27 respectively.
 Yet earnings grew 87.5% and dividends increased by 65%.
 Even though the stock market seemed stagnant, the fundamental metrics by which the companies that comprise the market are measured have performed admirably — it is simply that the ratio of revenues to profits has reverted back to the mean.

 What does this mean for the stock market over the next five to ten years?